 - Start a neighborhood walking club or running group.
 Social support helps people stick with exercise programs.

-More ways going green can do good for your mind and body:
+More ways going green on Earth Day can do good for your mind and body:

 - Turn of devices (not just the TV!) to decompress